sarusso/Timeseria/README.md

 # Timeseria

-Timeseria is a data processing library which aims at making it easy to handle time series data and to build statistical and machine learning models on top of it.
+Timeseria is a data processing library which aims at making it easy to manipulate time series data and to build statistical and machine learning models on top of it.

+Unlike common numerical and data analyisis frameworks, it is fully object-oriented and quite Pythonic.
+It adopts a strategy of implementing building blocks that can be easily composed together, and integrates a powerful plotting engine based on Dygraphs.

-It comes with a built-in set of common operations (resampling, slotting, differencing etc.) and models (reconstruction, forecasting and anomaly detection).
-Both custom operations and models can be easily plugged in.
+It comes with a built-in set of common operations (resampling, slotting, differencing etc.) and models (reconstruction, forecasting and anomaly detection) which can cover a variety of simple use-cases.
+Moreover, both custom operations and models can be easily plugged in.

-Timeseria also tries to address by design all those annoying things which are often left as an implementation detail but that actually cause wasting massive amounts of time - as handling data losses, non-uniform sampling rates, differences between time-slotted (aggregated) data and punctual observations, variable time units, timezones, DST changes and so on.
+Timeseria also addresses by design all those annoying things which are often left as an implementation detail but that actually cause wasting massive amounts of time - as handling data losses, non-uniform sampling rates, differences between time-slotted (aggregated) data and punctual observations, variable time units, timezones, DST changes and so on.

-You can get started by reading the [quickstart](https://sarusso.github.io/Timeseria/Quickstart.html) or the [welcome](https://sarusso.github.io/Timeseria/Welcome.html) notebooks.
+You can get started by reading the [quickstart](https://github.com/sarusso/Timeseria-notebooks/blob/master/notebooks/Quickstart.ipynb) or the [welcome](https://github.com/sarusso/Timeseria-notebooks/blob/master/notebooks/Welcome.ipynb) notebooks.
 Also the [reference documentation](https://timeseria.readthedocs.io) might be useful.

 Examples are provided in the [Timeseria-notebooks](https://github.com/sarusso/Timeseria-notebooks) repository, and a Docker image ready to be played with is available on [Docker Hub](https://hub.docker.com/r/sarusso/timeseria).